LRitzdorf/eele467-final-project/docs/proposal.md

 ## Hardware

+- Required
+  - 12.5 MHz PLL
+  - ADC controller
+  - Color LED controller (3x PWM)
+- Additional
   - Encoder interface
     - Track current position, with option to zero
     - Pass through current (debounced) button state
-- IMU
+  - Accelerometer
-  - Use built-in accelerometer on DE10-Nano
+    - Use built-in IMU on DE10-Nano
     - Need to check how this interfaces with the SoC

 ## Software